johsteffens/tbman/README.md

 ```

 ### Total allocated memory
-You can query the total of all allocated memory at any point in your program.
+You can query the total of tbman-allocated memory at any point in your program.
 The following function does this:
 ```C
 size_t tbman_total_granted_space( void );
 ```
-This can be helpful to asses the total memory footprint and for leak detection.
+This can be helpful to asses the memory footprint of your code and for leak detection.

 **Example:**
 ```C